Observational insights on the origin of giant low surface brightness galaxies

 \citet{Saburova2018} also studied giant HSB discy galaxies at lower redshifts compared to those from the sample of \citet{Ogle2016} and using different selection criterion, the isophotal radius rather than luminosity used in \citet{Ogle2016}. \citet{Saburova2018} derived the parameters of dark haloes of giant HSB galaxies and concluded that they tend to have high halo masses and radial scales in agreement with their large disc radii.
 Thus, \citet{Saburova2018} proposed that the size of HSB giants is due to the sparse dark halo being similar to the formation scenario by \citet{Kasparova2014} proposed for the gLSBG \Malin2.

 An interesting case is the giant spiral galaxy LEDA\,1970716 discovered by visual inspection of DECaLS optical images.
-It has an asymmetric spiral arm with blue clumps of star formation which extends up to 120~kpc from the centre.
-The formation of this spiral arm could have been induced by the interaction with neighbouring galaxies.
-Another similarly perturbed galaxy is \N4017 surrounded by the tidal debris resulting from the recent interaction, where one of the tidal tails lies on the continuation of the spiral arm \citep{Sengupta2017, Zasov2018}.
-These examples demonstrate the possibility of the giant LSB disc formation by gravitational interactions (flybys).
+It has an asymmetric spiral arm with blue clumps of star formation which extends out to 120~kpc from the centre, whose formation could have been induced by the interaction with neighbouring galaxies.
+This example demonstrates the possibility of the giant LSB disc formation by gravitational interactions (flybys).